-Head Coach Rob Wright is now in his 13th season as head men’s soccer coach at Plymouth State in 2014.
-Wright took over in 2002 becoming just the seventh head coach in the 58-year history of the Panther men’s soccer program.
+Head Coach Rob Wright is now in his 14th season as head men’s soccer coach at Plymouth State in 2015.
+Wright took over in 2002 becoming just the seventh head coach in the 59-year history of the Panther men’s soccer program.

-Wright has led the Panthers to LEC post season berths seven times, and ECAC post-season berths in five of his 12 seasons.
+Wright has led the Panthers to Little East Conference post-season berths seven times, and ECAC post-season berths in five seasons.
 He was also an assistant on the 2001 PSU squad that captured the ECAC New England Championship.
 Wright earned career coaching victory #100 with PSU's final win in 2014.

 A native of England, Wright completed a Bachelor's degree (with honors) from De Montfort University (England) in 1996.
 He attained both a post-graduate degree from Cheltenham & Gloucester College (England), a sport psychology diploma from Newcastle College (England), and the Hanson’s coaching award from North Hertfordshire College (England).
 While at NHC, Wright coached and played as the starting goalkeeper on the team that went to the 1997 National Championship game.
 Most recently, Wright finished a Master’s Degree in Athletic Administration from PSU, graduating with a perfect gpa.

 As a coach, Wright has worked across the world for various coaching organizations, including the academy system at English Premiership club Arsenal FC.
 Wright has attended countless professional games throughout the world, including three FIFA world cups, and holds the highest coaching licenses in the country; the USSF 'A' license, USSF National Youth License, NSCAA Advanced National License, NSCAA Goalkeeping License, as well as several licenses from the English FA / UEFA.